metal-stack/gardener-extension-csi-driver-lvm/README.md

 ## Development

 This extension can be developed in the gardener-local devel environment.
-Before make sure you have created loop-devices on your machine.
+Before make sure you have created loop-devices on your machine (identical to how you would develop the csi-driver-lvm locally, refer to the repository [docs](https://github.com/metal-stack/csi-driver-lvm?tab=readme-ov-file#development) for further information).

 ```sh
 for i in 100 101; do fallocate -l 1G loop${i}.img ; sudo losetup /dev/loop${i} loop${i}.img; done